 As a part of the TC activities, the Technical Recognition Award, the Outstanding Service Award, and the Early Achievement Award, are established to recognize those ComSoc members who, respectively, have made their significant contributions to the radio communications technological advancement, have distinguished record of service to the TC, and have achieved early career visibility in the field through research and service.
 Each award will be announced and given once a year during the IEEE ICC and Globecom conferences.

 Nominations will be solicited by e-mails from the TC members.
 All nominations must be sent to the TC Secretary.
 The applications can be from individual researchers on a self-nomination basis, or nominations by other people or research groups.
 The nomination should include a concise description of the candidate’s accomplishments as related to the TC.
 The TC Awards Subcommittee consists of four members including the TC officers (Chair, Vice-Chair, and Secretary) and another TC member nominated by the TC Chair.
-The nominations cannot be from the members of the TC Awards Committee.
-No TC Awards Committee members can be nominated while they are in their service.
-Amongst all received nominated candidates the TC Award Committee will make the final decisions for the RCC Outstanding Service Award, RCC Technical Recognition Award, and RCC Early Achievement Award, each year.
+The nominations cannot be from the members of the TC Awards Subcommittee.
+No TC Awards Subcommittee members can be nominated while they are in their service.
+Amongst all received nominated candidates the TC Award Subcommittee will make the final decisions for the RCC Outstanding Service Award, RCC Technical Recognition Award, and RCC Early Achievement Award, each year.
 The Awards Subcommittee deliberations for each award, and all documents submitted to or created by the Subcommittee shall be strictly confidential.
 Only the final award recipients shall be openly announced.
 The TC Chair shall send the Awards Selection Report to the Technical Committees Director for approval.
 Once the Awards Selection Report has been approved, and only then, the final award recipients may be announced.

 9) Information Dissemination Activities